Python-GIS-book/site/source/part2/chapter-09/md/00-retrieving-osm-data.md

 - Restaurants and cafes (or why not also other amenities)
 - Green spaces

-Note, the larger the area you choose, the longer it takes to retrieve data from the API!
+Note that the larger the area you choose, the longer it takes to retrieve data from the API!
 When fetching the street network, you can use parameter `network_type=drive` to limit the graph query to filter out un-driveable roads.

 ```python editable=true slideshow={"slide_type": ""} tags=["remove_cell"]
 # Use this cell to enter your solution.